 The best tip I can give you for this chicken fried rice is to do with the curry powder.
 Not all curry powders are created equal obviously.
 A Jamaican style curry powder is very different from a Madras style curry powder, just as a Japanese curry powder is different to a Vietnamese curry powder.

 In this case, we used the Nguan Soon curry powder brand which comes from Thailand but you could use your favourite curry powder – or even make your own curry powder blend, which is Lara’s next cooking project.
 Did you try her homemade Japanese furikake seasoning with Southeast Asian flavours?

 If you make fried rice frequently but you don’t yet have a carbon steel wok, I highly recommend writing a letter to Santa.
-After it’s been seasoned, the carbon steal woks heat up quickly and have great heat distribution, so when they’re on really high you’ll get those wonderful smoky aromas in your dishes.
+After it’s been seasoned, a carbon steal wok heat up quickly and has great heat distribution, so when it’s on really high heat you’ll get those wonderful smoky aromas in your dishes.